United States v. Khalid Sheikh Mohammed: Trial date

 On August 30, 2019, Judge W. Shane Cohen set the trial to begin on January 11, 2021.
 Finding that the case "will face a host of administrative and logistics challenges requiring coordination between [the prosecution, the defense], the Convening Authority, classified information equity holders, and installation management officials", the Commission also introduced a scheduling order for the trial.

 On September 7, 2021, pre-trial hearings resumed after a break of a year and a half due to the COVID-19 pandemic and personnel changes.

-On July 18, 2022, the U.S Department of Defense released a media invitation for the pre-trial hearing scheduled from September 17, 2022 to October 15, 2022.
-However, in August 2022 the pre-trials were postponed to an unspecified date.
+On July 18, 2022, the U.S. Department of Defense released a media invitation for the pre-trial hearing scheduled from September 17, 2022, to October 15, 2022.
+However, in August 2022, the pre-trials were postponed to an unspecified date.
 In December 2022, hearings were further postponed into 2023, with speculation that they may be delayed even more as the Biden administration weighs a possible plea deal that would take the death penalty off the table.
-This news attracted criticism from Republicans, with Jim Jordan tweeting, "Joe Biden’s allies are negotiating lesser sentences for 9/11 attackers.
-If they won’t punish terrorists, how can we trust them to lock up criminals in your neighborhood?”.
+This news attracted criticism from Republicans, with US Representative Jim Jordan tweeting, "Joe Biden's allies are negotiating lesser sentences for 9/11 attackers.
+If they won't punish terrorists, how can we trust them to lock up criminals in your neighborhood?"